fartingrocket/masternode_scripts/README.md

 a new one.

 The file contains all the parameters needed to use the different functions
-* ticker: SAPP, 777, UCR, ODC, etc...
+* `ticker`: SAPP, 777, UCR, ODC, etc...
-* wallet_data_dir: Path to the data directory of your wallet (directory containing the blockchain and wallet.conf)
+* `wallet_data_dir`: Path to the data directory of your wallet (directory containing the blockchain and wallet.conf)
-* wallet_cli_path: wallet to the `cli` binary
+* `wallet_cli_path`: wallet to the `cli` binary
-* alias_prefix: prefix for naming the newly created masternodes (default = "MN", so by default the created masternodes will have aliases: MN1, MN2, etc...)
+* `alias_prefix`: prefix for naming the newly created masternodes (default = "MN", so by default the created masternodes will have aliases: MN1, MN2, etc...)
-* IHOSTMN-API-KEY: You need to get it from ihostmn so you can connect to your account
+* `IHOSTMN-API-KEY`: You need to get it from ihostmn so you can connect to your account
   * visit https://ihostmn.com/settings.php to get your key.
-* new_txs: the list of transaction hashes and transaction indexes to create new MNs.
+* `new_txs`: the list of transaction hashes and transaction indexes to create new MNs.
   You have two options :

   1) Simply type in your wallet console `getmasternodeoutputs` and copy/paste the result there